The Bomb before the Calm

 Difficulty: medium-easy

-Happy to report that this - my most bear-likely camping so far based on the campground's fanatacism about food storage safety - provided no visitors in the night.
+I'm happy to report that this - my most "bear-likely" camping so far (based on the campground's fanatacism about food storage safety) provided no visitors in the night.
 This campground had just opened (the day I arrived) and was pretty sparsely populated, and some of the services weren't quite set up yet; there was no dishwashing sink in our half of the campground yet, but the storage lockers worked and there was a decent cooking shelter which it was nice to be under when the rain was worst.
-Lucky timing on when I chose to cook dinner too, since it only rained for a half hour or so.
+Lucky timing on when I chose to cook dinner too, since it only rained for a half hour or so and I got to sit it out "inside".

 Aside from that bit o liquid sunshine, mostly before dark, the main weather event was COLD!
 My sleeping bag was up to the task but I had to pretty much seal it except a small crack to breathe through, right as it was coldest before dawn.
 It must have been near freezing but I guess not under freezing since I didn't have icy water bottles or see ice in the shade when I got up.
-Once I read in the bag for awhile and let the sun start the warming, I still got packed up somewhat slowly, drying out the tent before I packed it.
-On the bike, launched directly into the climb that I had done 2/3 of gradually, yesterday.
-Knowing there were only 6 miles or so of it, and being fresh, and there being no unrideably steep portions, I made pretty great time going up.
+I spent awhile burrowed into the sleeping bag reading, and let the sun come out to hopefully start the warming.
+I nonetheless got packed up somewhat slowly, drying out the tent before I packed it, since a wet tent is miserable to "come home" to later.
+On the bike, the route and thus I launched directly into the climb that I had done 2/3 of fairly gradually, yesterday.
+But, by now it was straight upwards to the pass.
+Knowing there were only 6 miles or so of it, and being fresh, and there being no unrideably steep portions (yay!), I made pretty great time going up!
 Then, I likely hit the fastest speed of the trip thus far coming down the backside of the pass!
-My bike computer got confused and showed me some other screen, unbidden (we sometimes argue, Garmin and I!) and I couldn't dork with it at 40+mph so I will maybe not know how fast I went unless Strava will tell me later?
+My bike computer got confused and showed me some other screen, unbidden (we sometimes argue, Garmin and I!) and I couldn't dork with it at 35mph so I will could not know how fast I went until Strava later informed me that it was 35.3mph?

-Gave some thought to, but didn't, do a 5k hike up to see more of these glaciers
+Gave some thought to doing, but didn't do, a 5k hike up-up-up to see more of these glaciers

 Leaving British Columbia felt like less of an event than crossing the timezone border, but I still snapped some pictures of the signs on my way through.